Last update 24-06-2018

 Pat Johnson, Gordon Johnson, Gordon McMillan, Renwick McNeill, Billy Ireland, Neil Walsh, John McClusky, Stan Johnstone, Sandra Johnson, John Senior, Ben Valkhoff, Ben Van Eck, Frank Clark, Steve Rodham, John McDermott, Niko Bauer, Uwe Moser, Jim Hawthorn, Ian Humphries.

-It is hard not to want to recognise the difference others have made, the Hendrix community has contributed so often indirectly to the record collection.
-Kees De Lange, Barry Gruber, James Phoenix, Chuck White, Johan Van Wieren, Ruud Korts, Rob Smith, Charlie Angel, Mike Parker, Jeff Mason, Don Mc Loughlin, Len Pogost, Gerry Masters, Brian Howell, Raymond Guest, Francesco Pelosi, Paul de Bie.
+It is hard not to want to recognise the difference others have made, the Hendrix community has contributed so often indirectly to the record collection along with this site.
+Kees De Lange, Barry Gruber, James Phoenix, Chuck White, Johan Van Wieren, Ruud Korts, Rob Smith, Charlie Angel, Mike Parker, Jeff Mason, Don Mc Loughlin, Len Pogost, Gerry Masters, Brian Howell, Raymond Guest, Francesco Pelosi, Paul de Bie, Claus Rasmussen.

 Besides the individuals above, the members at the Steve Hoffman forum [http://www.stevehoffman.tv/], the members at Crosstown Torrents [http://crosstowntorrents.org/?styleid=4], the good folk at JPIO [https://groups.yahoo.com/neo/groups/JimiPassItOn/info] and of course the members at the Jimpress forum [http://forum.jimpress.co.uk/] are thanked for their assistance and for sharing their knowledge so readily.